Nacionalista Party: Garcia to Macapagal presidencies: 1957–1965

-Marcos presidency: 1965–1986

 1965 elections: Rise of Ferdinand Marcos

 In April 1964, Senate President Ferdinand Marcos resigned from the Liberal Party and joined the Nacionalista ship.
 He cited President Macapagal's unfulfilled promise of not running for re-election as the main reason for leaving his former party.
 Before quitting his former party, Marcos served as its party president.
 Also, incumbent Vice President Pelaez sought nomination, but Marcos prevailed in the 1964 Convention, with controversies like coercion and massive vote buying.
 By selecting Quirino's former Vice President Fernando Lopez, also a former Liberal, as his running mate, Marcos defeated Macapagal in the three-way 1965 elections.

+Marcos presidency: 1965–1986

 1969 elections: Marcos retained

 Tarlac Governor Ninoy Aquino, a former Nacionalista stalwart under Ramon Magsaysay and Marcos' frat mate, became a Liberal in 1959 and won a senate seat in 1967.
 Aquino became a vocal opponent of Marcos for the next decade.

 Ramon Magsaysay's brother Genaro was recruited by the Liberal Party from the Nacionalista Party to be Serging Osmeña's running mate.
 Magsaysay won a senate seat as a Nacionalista in 1965.
 Marcos was reelected for a second term.
 He was the first and last Filipino president and Nacionalista president to win a second full term.
 His running mate, incumbent Vice President Lopez, was also elected to a third full term as vice president.

 But Marcos's second term was characterized by social unrest, beginning with the 1969 Philippine balance of payments crisis, which was already underway during the second inauguration.
 Opposition groups began to form, with "moderate" groups calling for political reform and "radical" groups who espoused a more radical-left ideology.